Jalen McDaniels: Philadelphia 76ers (2023)

 On February 9, 2023, McDaniels was traded to the Philadelphia 76ers in a four-team trade involving the Portland Trail Blazers and New York Knicks.
 On February 11, McDaniels made his 76ers debut, putting up five points and five rebounds in a 101–98 win over the Brooklyn Nets.

 Toronto Raptors (2023–2024)

 On July 6, 2023, the Toronto Raptors signed McDaniels to a multi-year contract.

-On June 28, 2024, McDaniels was traded to the Sacramento Kings in exchange for Davion Mitchell, Sasha Vezenkov, the draft rights to Jamal Shead and a second-round pick in the 2025 NBA draft.
+On June 28, 2024, McDaniels was traded to the Sacramento Kings in exchange for Davion Mitchell, Aleksandar Vezenkov, the draft rights to Jamal Shead and a second-round pick in the 2025 NBA draft.
 However, on October 16, after appearing in two preseason games for the Kings, McDaniels was traded to the San Antonio Spurs, but was waived shortly after.

 Capital City Go-Go / Washington Wizards (2024–2025)

 On November 22, 2024, McDaniels signed with the Memphis Hustle and was traded the next day to the Capital City Go-Go.
 On February 22, 2025, McDaniels signed a 10-day contract with the Washington Wizards.